hackerbay/Employee-Handbook/communication/README.md

 If something is urgent and important:
    * Use `@here` to notify all currently _active_ members in the room.
    * Use `@channel` to notify _ALL_ members in the room, irrespective of away status.
-1. If something is important but not urgent - like complimenting or encouraging the entire team - use email or post in the channel without `@`-mentioning the team.
 1. If you agree in a chat to start a video call (typically by asking "Call?") the person that didn't leave the last comment starts the call.
 So either respond to the "Call?" request with a video link or say "Yes" and let the other person